Shanawazuddin/Bike-Sales-Dashboard/README.md

-# Excel Sales Data Analysis Dashboard
+# Sales Data Analysis Dashboard
-# Project Overview
+## Project Overview
 This project involves analyzing sales data to uncover insights related to customer demographics, purchase patterns, and overall sales performance.
 The project was done using Microsoft Excel, with a focus on cleaning data, applying formulas for analysis, and visualizing insights through a dynamic dashboard.
 Files in the Repository
 1. Excel Project Dataset.xlsx: The raw dataset file that contains the unprocessed sales and customer data.